• Home

 Brammer v.
 Violent Hues Prods., LLC, 922 F.3d 255 (4th Cir.
 Apr.
 26, 2019)

-• Holding, inter alia, that the easy availability of similar images under free license weighed against a finding that an unauthorized use of a copyrighted work was a fair use.
+• Holding that the easy availability of similar images under free license weighed against a finding that an unauthorized use of a copyrighted work was a fair use.

 Smith v.
 Thomas, 911 F.3d 378 (6th Cir.
 2018) (citing and quoting DJF amicus brief at 382)